unstoppabledomains/dev-docs/reverse-resolution/index.md

 Reverse Resolution works by having domain owners set a reverse record for their domains on the blockchain.
 Then when an application uses our APIs or libraries to resolve a reverse record, our smart contracts return the domain name that the owner selected.

+## Who Sets the Domain for Reverse Resolution?

+Individuals maintain absolute control over their domains and their reverse records.
+No one can set or remove a reverse record of a domain other than the domain owner.
+However, reverse records are wiped automatically at the contract level whenever a domain owner changes.

 ## Choose a Configuration Path

 There are several ways to set a reverse record for your UD domains, detailed in the table below.